 Train and organize volunteers into teams to outreach and administer the survey at those locations.

 For access to your region’s 2018 CT Youth Count! map of hotspots, organizations, and schools please email email@example.com.
 Only members of the Youth Engagement Team Initiatives should have access.

 Snow Contingency Planning

 In 2015, the Point-in-Time count had to be postponed due to severe weather conditions and the date had to be moved back considerably.
 The Youth Count must take place the week following the PIT.
-The snow date for the PIT this year is the next day, January 24, 2017 and will be moved back in accordance to any change to the initial date do to unexpected weather.
+The snow date for the PIT this year is the next day, January 24, 2018 and will be moved back in accordance to any change to the initial date due to unexpected weather.